Choose a Subject Area

 libraries around Michigan.
 If we do not have an available copy of a book

-you need, CMU on-campus students, staff, faculty, and alumni can
+you need, CMU students, staff, faculty, and alumni can

 request the book for free through MeLCat and receive it in 3-5 business

 days.
-For more information, visit the Reference Desk or Documents on
+For more information, contact Documents on Demand.

 Use Library of Congress Subject Headings